SivaCharan123/KDL_SRIP23/data_ingestion/README.md

 - [ ] Append taluka codes for district based data.

 - [ ] Classification of dataset based on column labels.

+- [ ] Implement a metadata CSV file for easier access.

+- [ ] Implement a batch upload dump form.

+- [ ] Integrate with SSH.

+- [ ] Embed to WP.